+Agenda Item

+Agenda Date: 2/25/2021

-2019 COUNCIL STUDY ISSUE NUMBER ..DPW 19-??
+2021 COUNCIL STUDY ISSUE

-TITLE
+NUMBER

+DPW 20-03

-..
-Waste Reduction Initiative in Sunnyvale Parks
+TITLE Waste Reduction Initiative in Sunnyvale Parks

 BACKGROUND

 Lead Department: Department of Public Works

 Support Departments: Environmental Services Department

 Office of the City Manager

 Sponsor(s): Parks and Recreation Commission

-History: 1 year ago: N/A
+History: 1 year ago: Ranked, Below the Line

 2 years ago: N/A

 SCOPE OF THE STUDY

-What precipitated this study?
+What precipitated this Study?

 By creating opportunities to recycle in public spaces, municipalities can capture more materials for recycling, create and support a culture of recycling, and demonstrate the value of recycling materials.
 As a City, Sunnyvale has an opportunity to lead efforts to reduce garbage going to the landfill.
+Recreation Services and Parks staff regularly receive requests from residents and parks users to add recycling capabilities in Sunnyvale parks.
 What are the key elements of the study?
-This study will consider the impact of separating waste (i.e. plastic, aluminum cans, food scraps, etc.) in Sunnyvale's public parks.
-The study will analyze the fiscal impacts both operationally and in capital outlay required to separate waste at the park site rather than downstream at the Sunnyvale Materials Recovery and Transfer Station.
-The study will also analyze the potential positive benefits, economic and social, of separating park waste on-site rather than further down the stream.
-Estimated years to complete study: 1 year FISCAL IMPACT Cost to Conduct Study Level of staff effort required (opportunity cost): Moderate Funding Required for Non-Budgeted Costs: \$50,000 Funding Source: Will seek budget supplement The cost associated with the study is to hire a waste management consultant to evaluate our current practices regarding waste generated in the parks and to provide cost estimates to separate recyclables at the park sites.
-The consultant will also be expected to provide feedback on potential benefits of separating waste at the parks.
-The level of effort is considered moderate as staff and management will be meeting with the consultant to advise of current practices, use of current infrastructure and other various challenges at each park site in the City.
+This Study will consider the impact of separating waste (i.e., plastic, aluminum cans, food scraps, etc.) in Sunnyvale's public parks.
+The Study will analyze the fiscal impacts both operationally and in capital outlay required to separate waste at the park site rather than downstream at the Sunnyvale Materials Recovery and Transfer Station.
+The Study will also analyze the potential positive benefits, economic and social, of separating park waste on-site rather than further down the stream.
+Estimated years to complete study: 1 year FISCAL IMPACT Cost to Conduct Study Level of staff effort required (opportunity cost): Funding Required for Non-Budgeted Costs: Funding Source: Moderate \$50,000 Will seek budget supplement The cost associated with the Study is to hire a waste management consultant to evaluate current practices regarding waste generated in parks and to provide cost estimates to separate recyclables at park sites.
+The consultant will also be expected to provide feedback on potential benefits of 21-0028 separating waste at parks.
+The level of effort is considered moderate as staff and management will be meeting with the consultant to advise on current practices, use of current infrastructure and other various challenges at each park site in the City.
 Cost to Implement Study Results Unknown.
 Study would include assessment of potential costs, including capital and operating, as well as revenue/savings.
-EXPECTED CITY COUNCIL, BOARD OR COMMISSION PARTICIPATION Council-Approved Work Plan: No Council Study Session: Yes Reviewed by Boards/Commissions: Park and Recreation Commission STAFF RECOMMENDATION Support.
-This policy issue merits discussion at the 2019 Study Issues Workshop.
-Staff supports this study issue as it directly relates to the City's Policies and Goals: Policy 3.2.1 Solid Waste Management - Goals and Policies Goal 3.2E.
+EXPECTED CITY COUNCIL, BOARD OR COMMISSION PARTICIPATION Council-Approved Work Plan: No Council Study Session: Yes Reviewed by Boards/Commissions: Parks and Recreation Commission STAFF RECOMMENDATION Support.
+This policy issue merits discussion at the 2021 Study Issues Workshop.
+Staff supports this Study Issue as it directly relates to the City's Policies and Goals: Policy 3.2.1 Solid Waste Management - Goals and Policies Goal 3.2E.
 Minimize potential future City liability for wastes generated in the City.
 Goal 3.2F.
 Maintain sound financial strategies and practices that will enable the City to provide comprehensive solid waste management services to the community while keeping refuse rates at or below countywide averages for cities using cost of service pricing.
-Prepared by: Chip Taylor, Director, Department of Public Works Reviewed by: Teri Silva, Assistant City Manager Approved by: Kent Steffens, City Manager
+Prepared by: Jim Stark, Superintendent of Parks and Golf Reviewed by: Cherise Brandell, Director, Library and Recreation Services Reviewed by: Chip Taylor, Director, Department of Public Works Reviewed by: Teri Silva, Assistant City Manager Approved by: Kent Steffens, City Manager